publiccodenet/about/organization/roadmap.md

 * Define the value proposition for members
 * Define what founding membership would entail

-Members of the Foundation for Public Code:
+Founding members of the Foundation for Public Code:

 * Become founding members
 * Take co-ownership over the organization